splashdot/splashdot.github.io/ursnif/index.md

-# Ursnif Word Document deobfuscation
+# Ursnif Word macro deobfuscation

 ## Intro

 Given the recent, new campaign aimed at distributing the Ursnif trojan, I thought I would take a look at malicious documents observed dropping said malware.
-I took one .doc with tag Gozi off of MalwareBazaar and started dissecting it: what I found is an amount of obfuscation and general chaotic code that is almost unprecedented, so here is an exaplanation of the most intriguing aspects of the code, which has it all: useless variables, unused functions, bitwise operations, many programming languages, a LOLBAS (kind of), and so on.
+I took one .doc with tag Gozi off of MalwareBazaar and started dissecting it: what I found is an amount of obfuscation and general chaotic code that is almost unprecedented, so here is an exaplanation of the most intriguing aspects of the code, which has it all: useless variables, unused functions, bitwise operations, many programming languages, a LOLBAS (kind of), encoding, and so on.

 ## The sample

 Uploaded to Malwaare Bazzar by ["@JAMES_MHT"](https://twitter.com/JAMESWT_MHT/) on the 3rd of December:

-File Name: scongiurare.12.01.2020.doc
+_File Name:_ scongiurare.12.01.2020.doc
-MD5: 9edc856edd53b45e9c6f84c2e65e1cc7
+_MD5:_ 9edc856edd53b45e9c6f84c2e65e1cc7
-SHA256: 4d1c37dac45daec5880750b8499b337e6ccf3696bfd645c4e22f388001e79900
+_SHA256:_ 4d1c37dac45daec5880750b8499b337e6ccf3696bfd645c4e22f388001e79900
-MIME type: application/vnd.openxmlformats-officedocument.wordprocessingml.document
+_MIME type:_ application/vnd.openxmlformats-officedocument.wordprocessingml.document
-VirusTotal score: 32/64 (at the time of writing)
+_VirusTotal score:_ 32/64 (at the time of writing)
-Author: egmu
+_Document Author:_ egmu
-Creation time: 02/12/2020 04:05
+_Creation time:_ 02/12/2020 04:05

 ## Overview

-The macro creates an HTML document which contains JS code that will be executed with `mshta.exe`: it will dowload the ursnif payload and execute it; the file retrieved from the Internet is a DLL that will be executed as a file named `temp.tmp` in the %temp% folder with `regsrv 32`.
-Notably, the source code of the HTML is inside the property "Comments" of the document: at the end, I will show a way of extracting the domain hosting the ursnif payload without executing the Macro and without tools other than a browser.
+The macro creates an HTML document which contains JS code that will be ran with `mshta.exe`: it will dowload the ursnif payload and execute it; the file retrieved from the Internet is a DLL that will be executed with `regsrv 32` as a file named `temp.tmp` saved in the %temp% folder.
+Notably, the source code of the HTML is not inside the macre but inside the property "Comments" of the document: at the end, I will show a way of extracting the domain hosting the ursnif payload without executing the Macro and without any tool other than a browser.

 ## Macro